Tolcapone for Parkinson's disease Tasmar

 Tolcapone will be recommended for you by a specialist doctor who will continue to check on your progress.

 The usual dose is one 100 mg tablet three times daily.Tolcapone can cause liver problems.
-You should tell your doctor immediately if you lose your appetite, feel sick or have pain in your tummy (abdomen), develop dark-coloured urine or itchy skin, or if you feel generally tired or unwell.
+You should tell your doctor immediately if you lose your appetite, feel sick or have pain in your tummy (abdomen), develop dark-coloured urine or itchy skin, or feel generally tired or unwell.

 |Type of medicine||A dopaminergic medicine called a catechol-O-methyltransferase inhibitor|